 - The Highlanders: The freed Scots prisoners plan to sail the captured ship, The Albatross, to France.

 - The Moonbase: Jules Benoit (Andre Maranne) is a crew member on the Gravitron base.

-- The Evil of the Daleks: Maxtible tells Ruth and Arthur that Victoria has gone to France.
+- The Evil of the Daleks: Maxtible tells Ruth and Arthur that Victoria has gone to Paris.
 France was allied with the UK against Russia in the Crimea.